 A relaxing massage at the spa or a workout often comes hand in hand with a sweat session inside a steam room or sauna, warming you up and loosening your muscles.
-But did you know these heated spaces offer a surprising number of health benefits?
+Benefits of steam room use are plentiful, but do you know what the benefits of these heated spaces are?

 But First: Sauna or Steam Room – What’s the Difference?